Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts

-While EXP3 in most of these simulations has a ratio lower than $0.55$, it is also able to discern more subtle differences than what our \textit{t-test} establishes to select the best path.
+While EXP3 in most of these simulations gives a ratio lower than $0.55$, it is also able to discern more subtle differences than established by \textit{t-test} to select the best path.
 Indeed, the distance between EXP3 and selecting the best path a posteriori for the simulation is similar to the other categories.

 When comparing EXP3 to our third method selecting the best path in average towards all destinations for a given probe, we observe an important regression for the latter with a different impact based on which family is best.
 When IPv4 exhibits a better performance, a higher percentage of simulations that choose the probe best path have strongly adverse performance.
 This can also be observed for IPv6 to a lower extent.
 This can be explained by several factors.
 First, IPv4 being better in a simulation is the rarest case, which means that for a probe, IPv4 being also the best path in average towards all destinations is rarest too.
 Second, when IPv4 is better, the distance from its mean completion time to IPv6 mean completion time is higher than in the opposite case.
 This could exacerbate the effect of the first factor.